pchiorean/Indentz/docs/README.md

 ## About

+I'm a graphic designer, not a programmer, and I created this project to simplify some monotonous tasks, so please bear with me if some things are not state-of-the-art.
+Feedback or suggestions are welcome.

+The code in this project would not have been possible without the InDesign ExtendScript API by [Theunis de Jong](http://jongware.mit.edu) and [Gregor Fellenz](https://www.indesignjs.de/extendscriptAPI/indesign-latest/), Mozilla's [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/About), also blog posts, forum posts, tutorials or code by [Marc Autret](https://www.indiscripts.com), [Dave Saunders](http://jsid.blogspot.com), [Peter Kahrel](https://creativepro.com/files/kahrel/indesignscripts.html), [Gregor Fellenz](https://github.com/grefel/indesignjs), [Marijan Tompa](https://indisnip.wordpress.com), [Richard Harrington](https://github.com/richardharrington/indesign-scripts) and many others.

-© 2020-2021 Paul Chiorean \<jpeg AT basement.ro\>.
+© 2020-2021 Paul Chiorean \<jpeg AT basement.ro\>. \
 The code is released under the MIT License (see [LICENSE.txt](LICENSE.txt)).

-The code in this project would not have been possible without the [JavaScript Reference Guide](http://jongware.mit.edu) by Theunis de Jong, Mozilla's [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/About), and also blog posts, forum posts, tutorials or code by Marc Autret, Dave Saunders, Peter Kahrel, Gregor Fellenz, Keith Gilbert, Richard Harrington, and others.

-I created this project to simplify some monotonous tasks, so please bear with me if some things are not state-of-the-art.
-Very limited testing was done outside my work configuration (Adobe InDesign 2020/2021, macOS 10.13/10.15, **Application Frame** on).
-Feedback or suggestions are welcome.

-README.md • July 15, 2021
+README.md • July 20, 2021